ngeiswei/sdcompo/README.md

 3. Generate the metadata

-    A metadata file is provided here (metadata_rnd_1_to_85.csv), but in case you need to re-generate it, do the following
+    A metadata file is provided here (metadata_rnd_1_to_89.csv), but in case you need to re-generate it, do as follows

     ```
     ./build-metadata.sh LOW_RND UP_RND > metadata_rnd_LOW_RND_to_UP_RND.csv